Justis-Lamanna/fallapalooza2/README.md

 ### System properties
 * `sheet` - Specify a custom sheet.
 Note that it must be in the exact same format as the original.
 * `round` - Force a specific round to be accepted as the current one.
 If omitted, the program will do its best to figure out the current round.
-The current round is determined by figuring out the first in-progress or incomplete round.
+The current round will be determined by figuring out the first in-progress or incomplete round.
+If this round is empty, the previous round will be selected.
-* `episode` - Force a specific episode to be accepted as the current one.
-If omitted, the program will do its best to figure out the current episode.
-The current episode is determined by figuring out the first empty episode slot in the current round.
+* `clean` - Completely delete all output files before running this program.

 ## Output
-All text files are placed in the `output` directory, created wherever the program was run from.
+All text files will be placed in the `output` directory, created in the same directory as the program.

 Note that the program will not output 0 for any files - it will display as blank.
 All output has a space appended.